shselbst/shselbst/README.md

 # Hello!
 I'm <span style="color: #d2f8d2;">Shawn Selbst</span>! 👋

-I'm a <span style="color: darkblue;">cybersecurity</span> enthusiast with a passion for innovative risk mitigation techniques and privacy enforcement!
+I'm a computer science student at Dartmouth with a focus on <span style="color: darkblue;">cybersecurity</span> and a passion for innovative risk mitigation techniques and privacy enforcement!